green-code-initiative/ecoCode-common/doc/starter-pack.md

   - next, launch script `tool_send_to_sonar.sh` (using previous secruitty token created on the first step)
   - finally, open local SonarQube GUI (<http://localhost:9000>) to verify if alone project raises ecoCode errors

+## `Definition Of Done` for new rule implementation

+For a new rule implementation, we strongly recommend you to follow this check-list during :

+- [ ] Check if rule doesn't exist in SonarQube yet (`RULES.md` file or `ecocode-rules-specifications` module in `ecoCode` repository)
+- [ ] Create PR on the `ecocode` repository to add the new rule definition (`ecocode-rules-specifications`)
+  - [ ] You can use local SNAPSHOT version of `ecocode-rules-specifications` in your specific language repository to go forward
+- [ ] Implement rule in your local specific language repository
+- [ ] Add documentation and code tags on the rule, along with triggering and non triggering examples
+- [ ] Write Unit tests (triggering and non triggering cases)
+- [ ] Update RULES.md
+- [ ] Update `CHANGELOG.md` file (inside `Unreleased` section)
+- [ ] Create PR on the real test project to add a triggering case
+- [ ] Fix potential SonarCloud issues / out-of-date warnings

+## Implement a new rule

+### Requirements

+please see section above `Initialize local development`

 ### Choose the rule you want to implement

 Once your local environment is running, you can pick a rule waiting to be implemented : <https://github.com/green-code-initiative/ecoCode/blob/main/RULES.md#rules-support-matrix-by-techno>